TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

       ]
 }
 }
-# Submit a job
+### Submit a job
 job_output=client.jobs.submitJob(name='img-classifier-job-vm',description='image classifier',appId=app_id,execSystemId=system_id_vm,appVersion= '0.0.1',
   **pa)
 print(job_output.uuid)

 ```

-Everytime a job is submitted, a unique job id is created.
-We will use this job id with tapipy to get the Job Status, and Download the output.
+Everytime a job is submitted, a unique job id (uuid) is generated.
+We will use this job id with tapipy to get the job status, and download the job output.

 ### Jobs List
-Now, when you do a jobs-list you can see your job id
+Now, when you do a jobs-list now, you can see your jobUuid.

 ```
 client.jobs.getJobList()